-2. Understand income drivers in your supply chain:
+2. Link income drivers to interventions:

 2.1.
 Intervention Assessment

 An income driver approach enables partners to initiate, improve and combine interventions that are most impactful and feasible for farming households.
 Below are examples of interventions that are known to contribute to each income driver.